-Our exposure to market risk is directly related to revenues from asset management or administration earned based upon a contractual percentage of AUM or AUA.
-In the years ended December 31, 2018, 2017 and 2016, 59%, 60% and 61% of our revenues, respectively, were derived from revenues based on the market value of AUM or AUA.

-This percentage will vary over time.
-A decrease in the aggregate value of AUM or AUA may cause our revenue and income to decline.
-We do not use derivative financial instruments for speculative, hedging or trading purposes.
+Our exposure to market risk is directly related to asset-based recurring revenues earned based upon a contractual percentage of AUM or AUA.
+In the years ended December 31, 2019, 2018 and 2017, 54%, 59% and 60% of our revenues, respectively, were derived from revenues based on the market value of AUM or AUA.
+We expect this percentage to vary over time.
+A decrease in the aggregate value of AUM or AUA may cause our revenue to decline and our net income (loss) to decrease.